gabrielcc2/AStudyOnCrossLanguageInformationRetrievalSupportForAResearchPaperRecommender/README.md

 Evaluation.

 Future work:
-Facilitate the server configurations so as to make the system more portable.
+- Facilitate the server configurations so as to make the system more portable.
+- Adapting to an existing domain and testing infrastructure might be fruitful, specially since it would provide a clearer way for evaluating benefits and shortcomings of the methods used.
-Optionally study other configurations.
-Additional improvements with semantics and NLP, as well as extensions to the current LSA model, would be of interest.
+- Optionally other configurations could be studied.
+The use of an inter-lingual net for supporting translation, while coupled with good word-sense predictors, might be of interest, since it can lead to better translations and more accurate post-processing.
+Additional improvements with semantics and NLP, as well as extensions to the current LSA model, would be of interest as well.
-Finally porting and adapting to an existing domain might be fruitful.
+- Finally, with a basis on the large amount of technologies available, aditional services could be further built for users, such as cross-languge query suggestions,  among others.